 Etiologic Agent Giardia intestinalis, a protozoan parasite.
-Clinical Symptoms Chronic symptoms including: diarrhea, abdominal cramping, bloating, fatigue, weight loss, malabsorption (greasy, foul smelling stools.)
-Mode of Transmission Ingestion of cysts in fecally contaminated water and less often from fecally contaminated, uncooked food.
+Clinical Symptoms Chronic symptoms including: diarrhea, abdominal cramping, bloating, Chinear Symptoms fatigue, weight loss, malabsorption (greasy, foul smelling stools.)
+Mode of Transmission Ingestion of cysts in fecally contaminated water and less often from Widde of Transmission fecally contaminated, uncooked food.
 Person-to-person transmission occurs by hand to mouth transfer of cysts from the feces of an infected individual.
-Incubation Period Usually 7-10 days, but ranges from 3- 25 days Period of Communicability Throughout the course of the infection.
-Treatment • Metronidazole is presently the drug of choice in the U.S. • Albendazole and quinacrine (requires special ordering) are alternatives. • Furazolidone is available in pediatric suspension for young children and infants but is difficult to administer due to its terrible taste.
-Paromomycin can be used during pregnancy.
-Lab Criteria for Diagnosis Lab Criteria for Diagnosis Demonstration of Giardia intestinalis cysts in stool OR Demonstration of Giardia intestinalis trophozoites in stool, duodenal fluid or small bowel biopsy OR Demonstration of Giardia intestinalis antigen in stool by a specific immunodiagnostic test (e.g., enzyme-linked immunoabsorbent assay.)
-Diagnostic Testing Feces (all tests performed by the - Specimen: Feces Georgia Public Health - Outfits: IP & PVA (intestinal parasite & polyvinyl alcohol) outfit, Laboratory in Decatur, GA) order #0520. - Form: 3414 Laboratory Test Performed: Identification of cysts and trophozoites of the organism.
-Water Generally not tested directly for the presence of Giardia, but can be screened using a test for fecal coliforms.
+Incubation Period Usually 7-10 days, but ranges from 3- 25 days Period of Throughout the course of the infection.
+Communicability Throughout the course of the infection.
+Treatment Metronidazole is presently the drug of choice in the U.S. Treatment Albendazole and quinacrine (requires special ordering) are alternatives.
+Furazolidone is available in pediatric suspension for young children and infants but is difficult to administer due to its terrible taste.
+Lab Criteria for Paromomycin can be used during pregnancy.
+One of the state of th Demonstration of Giardia intestinalis cysts in stool OR Diagnosis Demonstration of Giardia intestinalis trophozoites in stool, dead and floid an available and this area OP. duodenal fluid or small bowel biopsy OR Demonstration of Giardia intestinalis antigen in stool by a specific immunodiagnostic test (e.g., enzyme-linked Diagnostic Testing immunoabsorbent assay.)
+Diagnostic Testing A. Feces 1.
+Specimen: Feces (all tests performed by the Georgia Public Specimen: Feces Outfits: IP &amp; PVA (intestinal parasite &amp; polyvinyl alcohol) Health Laboratory in outfit, order #0520.
+Decatur, GA) 3.
+Form: 3414 Decatul, GA) 4.
+Laboratory Test Performed: Identification of cysts and trophozoites of the organism. dophozoites of the organism.
+B. Water Generally not tested directly for the presence of Giardia, but can be screened using a test for fecal coliforms.
 A positive test for fecal coliforms indicates that water is contaminated by fecal materials.
 Fecal coliform testing is performed by the Water Laboratory, Georgia Department of Natural Resources, through coordination of the Epidemiology Branch.
 ALL specimens must be submitted with GPHL.
-In the event of an outbreak, specific testing for Giardia can be accomplished in coordination with the Epidemiology Branch Case Classification Probable : A clinically compatible case that has been epidemiologically linked to a confirmed case.
-Confirmed: A case that is laboratory confirmed Investigation and Outbreaks should be investigated immediately to determine the possible Follow-up source of the infection.
+In the event of an outbreak, specific testing for Giardia can be accomplished in coordination with the Epidemiology Branch.

+Case Classification Probable: A clinically compatible case that has been epidemiologically linked to a confirmed case.
+Confirmed: A case that is laboratory confirmed.
+Investigation and Outbreaks should be investigated immediately to determine the possible Follow-up source of the infection.
 Consider food contamination by infected food handlers.
 Of particular interest are children attending day care centers and common sources such as municipal water systems.
-Institute appropriate prevention and control measures in coordination with the
+Institute appropriate prevention and control measures in coordination with the Epidemiology Branch.

-Epidemiology Branch.
 Advise patients and food handlers about proper hand washing after using the toilet, after handling contaminated clothing or linens and before cooking.
-Reporting Report all cases WITHIN 7 DAYSelectronically through the StateElectronic Notifiable Disease Surveillance System (SENDSS) athttp://sendss.state.ga.usOR complete and mail a GA NotifiableDisease Report From.Report any cluster of cases IMMEDIATELYby phone to the localhealth department, District Health Office or the Epidemiology Branch at404-657-2588.
-If calling after hours, it is important to report cases tothe Epidemiology Branch answering service.
+Reporting Report all cases WITHIN 7 DAYS electronically through the State Electronic Notifiable Disease Surveillance System (SENDSS) at http://sendss.state.ga.us OR complete and mail a Ga.
+Notifiable Disease Report From.
+Report any cluster of cases IMMEDIATELY by phone to the local health department, District Health Office or the Epidemiology Branch at 404-657-2588.
+If calling after hours, it is important to report cases to the Epidemiology Branch answering service.
 Restrictions Infected persons should be EXCLUDED from food handling and the care of children until symptoms have resolved.

-Reported Cases of Giardia in Georgia, 1999-2002
+Reported Cases of Giardia in Georgia, 1999-2003